iterorganization/Waveform-Editor/docs/source/training/training.rst

       Load this configuration into the Waveform Editor, if you are unsure how to, have a look at the instructions :ref:`here <gui>`.

-      We will export our EC beam power values to an ec_launchers IDS.
-Export the configuration to a NetCDF file.
+      We will export our EC beam power values to an ec_launchers IDS, and store it using a IMAS NetCDF file.
+      You can export to a NetCDF file by providing the URI in the following format: ``path/to/file.nc``.
       Sample the time such that there are 20 points in the range from 0 to 800s.

       Inspect the exported IDS using ``imas print <your URI> ec_launchers``, which quantities are filled?
 Notice that the waveform in the configuration runs from 0 to 700s,